 Fine needle aspiration (FNA) should be performed if nodules are suspicious for malignancy and a finding of malignancy would impact clinical decision-making.
 Recommendations for specific module characteristics (specifically, ultrasound features and size) that should prompt suspicion for malignancy vary.
 Guideline-issuing organizations generally agree that FNA should be performed on nodules larger than 1 cm in diameter that are solid, hypoechoic, include microcalcifications, have extrathyroidal extensions or irregular borders, or are taller than they are wide.
 Otherwise, recommendations vary as to which nodule characteristics should prompt FNA.
 See the Fine Needle Aspiration section and links to society guidelines.

-The initial evaluation of thyroid nodules is the same in pregnant and nonpregnant patients, although pregnancy-specific reference intervals should be used for thyroid function tests.
+The initial evaluation of thyroid nodules is the same in pregnant and nonpregnant patients, although pregnancy-specific reference intervals should be used for thyroid function tests (see the ARUP Consult Thyroid Disease in Pregnancy topic for more information).
 Fine needle aspiration (FNA) is recommended in both pregnant and nonpregnant patients, and cytologic criteria do not differ during pregnancy.
 Thyroid nodules may enlarge during pregnancy, but this is not indicative of malignancy.
 In women with decreased thyroid-stimulating hormone (TSH) levels, it is reasonable to defer FNA until after pregnancy and lactation, after which a radionuclide scan can be performed to determine whether the nodule is hypersecreting and therefore unlikely to be malignant.
 The use of any radioactive agent in the diagnosis of thyroid cancer is contraindicated during pregnancy and lactation.

 Indications for Testing